vitekr/FingersJS/README.md

-# Fingers.js
+# FingersJS

 #### A javascript library for simultaneous touch gestures
-Fingers.js is a small javascript library that detects and fire gesture events on DOM objects.<br/>
+FingersJS is a small javascript library that detects and fire gesture events on DOM objects.<br/>
-This library detects __classical gestures__: Tap, Hold, Swipe, Pinch, Drag, Rotate, Scale.<br/>
+This library detects __basic gestures__: Tap, Hold, Swipe, Pinch, Drag, Rotate, Scale.<br/>
 It also detects __multiple gestures on different objects in the same time__.

+FingerJS is partially re-written fork of the original [Fingers.js](https://github.com/paztis/fingers.js) library.

 ## Features